Critic Responsibilities: Energy & Mines, Gaelic Affairs, Service Nova Scotia & Internal Affairs, Elections Act

-Committee(s): Standing Committee on Assembly Matters
+Committee(s): Standing Committees on Assembly Matters and Internal Affairs

 Allan MacMaster was elected MLA (Member of the Legislature) for Inverness in Nova Scotia in 2009, 2013 and 2017.
 Prior to this, Allan worked for BMO Nesbitt Burns, one of North America’s leading full-service investment firms.
 He served on the Public Accounts Committee for 9 years, as Chair from 2013 to 2018, questioning leaders of government departments to evaluate the success of government services with a focus on continuous improvement.
 He is currently the House Leader for the Official Opposition PC Party.

 In 2014 he delivered a heartfelt speech about sexual abuse and worked with abuse survivors to change the statute of limitations legislation that received national attention.
 With the strength of his financial background, he led the movement to change pension legislation for NewPage pensioners in 2012, potentially restoring $7 million of economic activity in eastern Nova Scotia each year.
 He has worked with local health professionals and community leaders to obtain a CT Scanner for the Inverness Hospital, and he has been a vocal advocate for local healthcare services and rural roads.
 He introduced a resolution in the spring of 2013 which received unanimous approval of the legislature and led to the creation of Medic Monday in honour of paramedics.

 Allan has spoken French and Gaelic in the provincial legislature, and in 2014, he took a vocal stand against a “Royal” designation for the Gaelic College at St. Anne’s, which drew international media interest in the desire by Scottish Gaels to maintain the integrity of their identity.